Board of Trustees

 Executive Director since 2020

-Dr. Pearce Paul Creasman came to ACOR in February 2020, from the University of Arizona, where he has been a professor since 2009, focusing on the heritage, archaeology, and environment of the Middle East and North Africa.
+Dr. Pearce Paul Creasman came to the American Center of Research in February 2020 from the University of Arizona, where he has been a professor since 2009, focusing on the heritage, archaeology, and environment of the Middle East and North Africa.
 Starting in 2012, he served as director of the University of Arizona’s Egyptian Expedition.
-Having worked in several countries in the MENA region, his most recent archaeological project is directing the excavations at the pyramids and royal necropolis of Nuri, Sudan, a UNESCO World Heritage Site.
-Dr. Creasman’ s degrees include a Ph.D. in nautical archaeology from Texas A&M University.
+Having worked in several countries in the MENA region, his most recent archaeological project is directing the excavations of the pyramids and royal necropolis of Nuri, Sudan, a UNESCO World Heritage Site.
+Dr. Creasman’ s degrees include a PhD in nautical archaeology from Texas A&M University.

 TRUSTEES